wowizowiii/ZumbiBlocksPluginTemplates/README.md

 ### Assets and Resources

-If your plugin has assets, create a folder named `assets` and it'll automatically be copied over to your mod folder when building your project.
+If your plugin has assets, create a folder named `Assets` and it'll automatically be copied over to your mod folder when building your project.

-Likewise, if you have embedded resources, create a folder named `resources` and those will automatically be embedded when building.
+Likewise, if you have embedded resources, create a folder named `Resources` and those will automatically be embedded when building.

 ---